letsyookyung/Classification-using-both-images-and-text-data/README.md

-# Classification model using both images and text data.
+# Classification model using both and text data.
+Project objective
 : For classifying categories which video's are actually in, used both 'thumbnail images' and 'video text names'